krthk7/CMOS-inverter/README.md

 ***
 ## 2. Parameter Variations and its Analysis
-We plotted the the VTC curve,now lets vary differrent parameters and check how will it effect our vtc curve.Lets the check the curve by varying **VDD,WIDT,CLOAD** etc.
+We plotted the the VTC curve,now lets vary differrent parameters and check how will it effect our vtc curve.Lets the check the curve by varying **VDD,WIDTH** etc.
 Most importantly we need to see the varaitions and see what it indiactes.<br />
 ### 2.1 VDD Variation
 VDD is varied in the step size and e=we get to see the follwing curve.Scaling the supply voltage means reducing the signal swing.